caffeine-suite/caffeine-script/README.md

 #### Blocks instead of brackets

-I've wasted too many months (years?!?) of my life searching for mismatched begin/end-blocks, brackets, quotes, etc. CoffeeScript's indention-based blocks help, but there are still lots of places you must have matching delimieters.
+I've wasted too many months (years?!?) of my life searching for mismatched begin/end-blocks, brackets, quotes, etc. CoffeeScript's indention-based blocks help, but there are still lots of places you must have matching delimiters.
+Let's elliminated the need for all matching delimieters and just use block intention.

 Strings
 ```coffeescript